 It’s always useful to know how to view the source code of your website or any website.
-It’s a skill that can prove very handy when working on your SEO, troubleshooting problems, or just curious to see how the HTML source code of a website looks like.
+It’s a skill that can prove very handy when working on your SEO, troubleshooting problems, or just curious to see what the HTML source code of a website looks like.

 In this post, you’ll learn easy methods on how to see the code of any website on any platform.
 Let’s get started.